What is 4K upscaling and how does it improve football?

 How does this relate to football?

-If you have access to HD channels through your TV’s built-in Freeview, a set-top box or a Sky box, you’ll be able to get BBC One HD and ITV HD – the high-definition versions of those terrestrial channels.
+If you have access to HD channels through your TV’s built-in Freeview, set-top box or Sky box, you’ll be able to get BBC One HD and ITV HD – the high-definition versions of those terrestrial channels.

 So you can watch football highlights on your 4K TV with upscaling making them sharper than they would be on your regular HD television.

 It’s also worth pointing out that Sky Sports and BT Sport Ultra HD will be broadcasting top-flight matches throughout the 2017/18 season in proper native 4K.